Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 Photo by Col Barr - Decka

-The seas by now were 0.75 metres and quite sloppy, but we still had a nice sail.
+The seas by now are 0.75 metres and quite sloppy, but we still have a nice sail.
 On the approach to the channel into the Burnett River, we swap to the genoa (and swap sides).
 It is very rough in the channel as we are side on to the sea.

 We motorsail up past our normal anchor spot and then past the marina.
-We go past ex-HMAS Tubruk which is tied up at the old oil wharf.
+We go past ex-HMAS Tobruk which is tied up at the old oil wharf.
 This is supposed to be sunk as a dive site off Bundaberg, but I predict it will be a failure as the water is too dirty, it will be too far from shore for a practicable operation and it is far too shallow for this huge vessel to be even sunk to its helicopter deck.
-What a bunch of idiots!
+What a bunch of idiots! (as it turns out, when they sink it in mid-2018 it ends up on its side and cannot be used - info as of end of August 2018)

 |Decka passes us after hours trailing us||Ex-HMAS Tobruk|